Gen-X-Coders/SharkHackS3-Sharkies/README.md

 ## Objective
 <p>
-To make an application that will determine if you will devoured by a shark based off historic data and machine learning in the form of an interactive and fun website.
+To make an application that will determine if you will be devoured by a shark based off historic data and machine learning in the form of an interactive and fun website.
 </p>

 ##  Languages Used: